scaleoutsystems/fedn/examples/mnist-pytorch/README.rst

 This should create a file 'package.tgz' in the project folder.

-Upload the package to FEDn Studio project.
+Upload the package to the FEDn Studio project.

 Start the client using the client.yaml file from FEDn Studio.